1860 United States presidential election: Trigger for the Civil War

 Lincoln's victory and imminent inauguration as president was the immediate cause for declarations of secession by seven Southern states (South Carolina, Mississippi, Florida, Alabama, Georgia, Louisiana, and Texas) from 20 December 1860 to 1 February 1861.
 They then formed the Confederate States of America.
+On 9 February 1861, Jefferson Davis was elected president of the Confederacy.

 Several other states also considered declaring secession at the time: